Warhammer Fantasy Roleplay: Reception

 Ste Dillon reviewed Warhammer Fantasy Roleplay for Adventurer magazine and stated that "there's nothing new in it.
 Sure, it's destined to be a big seller, and it certainly is good value for money, providing you want a new system."

 In the August 1987 edition of Dragon (Issue 124), Ken Rolston compared it very favourably to other fantasy role-playing games on the market, saying "WFR deliberately aims at adventures and settings with a less elevated tone."
 He concluded with a strong recommendation, saying, "Warhammer Fantasy Roleplay is strongly recommended for gamers in search of a fantasy system and campaign background, or in search of elements to steal and add to their current system and campaign."

-In the December 1987 issue of The Games Machine (#2), John Woods liked the look of the book, but soon found a lot of typos and a lack of organization.
+In the December 1987 issue of The Games Machine (#2), John Woods liked the look of the book, but soon found a lot of typos and a lack of organisation.
 Woods also found the rules overly simplistic.
 He concluded, "Probably not a system with much to offer the experienced RPGer, but straightforward and detailed enough to give good value to beginners or those moving into RPGs from wargaming."

 Stewart Wieck reviewed Warhammer Fantasy Role Play in White Wolf #9 (1988), rating it a 9 out of 10 and stated that "The system is very workable, adaptable, and most importantly, fun.
 WFRP is an excellent addition to the fantasy games which are currently available."

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan gave the game his top rating of 4 out of 4, saying, "in its treatment of dark fantasy, Warhammer is without peer."